 Running WordPress on LiteSpeed

-LiteSpeed has a WordPress plugin, LiteSpeed Cache, which is an all-in-one caching solution:
+LiteSpeeed has a cache plugin for WordPress called LiteSpeed Cache, which is an all-in-one caching solution:

 It comes with a wealth of tools designed to help your site run faster.
 For instance, you can choose exactly what data to cache and when to purge it: